farhansaad/Predicting-Bad-Debt-Lending-Club-dataset/README.md

-# Predicting-Bad-Debt-Lending-Club-dataset
+# Predicting Bad Debt from the Lending Club dataset
 This was my Capstone project for the full-time Data Science Bootcamp at BrainStation.
+Lending Club is a peer to peer lending platform and this data consisted of all the loans issued through the platform from 2007 to 2015.
+The dataset came from Kaggle.

 ## The Purpose
 The aim of this project was to predict based on input variables of a borrower profile, whether this person will be able to pay back the loan or not.